 Keeping up with what’s new in customer service trends can be difficult when trends emerge so regularly.
 However, we can help you navigate through the trenches and understand the ones that matter most.
 We recommend addressing these trends in your CX strategy:

 Customer service has always been dedicated to taking care of the customer.
 But at NRF 2020, Alex Genov, the manager of research and user experience at Zappos shared the importance of shaping the company culture of your business to reflect the customer care you want to provide.
 More speakers at the event detailed how they refer to their customer service employees as something more encouraging, such as “brand ambassador.”
 Empowering the customer service agent is one way to get the positivity flowing through the customer journey.

 Today, everyone you know has a smartphone.
 And if they don’t, it’s rather shocking.

 With so many people using devices that bring convenience right to the palm of their hand, it’s advantageous for your business to make sure its website works on mobile.
 Specifically, it’s critical that your customer service options are optimized for mobile.
 According to a Gartner survey of nearly 9,000 customers, the most preferred device for issue resolution was the phone at 44%.

 The more channels your customers have to reach you, the better their odds of doing so and feeling satisfied with your ability to communicate.

-5. Focusing on Self-Service Opportunities That Benefit Your Business
+5. Focus on Self-Service Opportunities That Benefit Your Business

 Many customers are confident in their ability to navigate your page and figure out the answer to their problem without feeling the need to contact customer service.
 While we do encourage having additional options like chatbots and live agents, one way customers can answer some of their own queries is through your Knowledge Bases (KB) or Frequently Asked Questions (FAQs) page.